MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainInstallation.md

 ### -DnsDelegationCredential

 Specifies the user name and password for the user that creates the DNS delegation.
-This parameter is skipped if the value for the `-CreateDnsDelegation` parameter is either specified or computed to be `$False`.
+This parameter is skipped if the value for the **CreateDnsDelegation** parameter is either specified or computed to be `$false`.

 ```yaml
 Type: System.Management.Automation.PSCredential